stcojo/Image_Gallery_Flutter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Progressive Web App (PWA) built with Dart and the Flutter framework.
+The same codebase is used for running on Android, iOS, Web and even desktop apps.
 The app is a gallery / wallpaper finder app, which fetches data from a remote endpoint and displays images using a grid view and a page view.
 Hero (shared element) transitions are used to achieve a seamless experience.

 <p><h4>Running natively by using the Flutter apps</h4>